lawrennd/old_talks/_ml/modelling-things.md

 how it is gotten), our main control is over the model.
 This is the key to making good predictions.
 The model is a mathematical abstraction of the regularities of the universe that we believe underly the data as collected.
-If the model is chosen well we will be able to interpolate the data and precit likely values of future data points.
+If the model is well-chosen we will be able to interpolate the data and predict likely values of future data points.
 If it is chosen badly our predictions will be overconfident and wrong.}

 \include{_ml/includes/model-vs-algorithm.md}